peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public sealed int CompareTo(
         PeterO.Numbers.EDecimal other);

-Compares the mathematical values of this object and another object, accepting NaN values.This method is not consistent with the Equals method because two different numbers with the same mathematical value, but different exponents, will compare as equal.
+ Compares the mathematical values of this object and another object, accepting NaN values.
+This method is not consistent with the Equals method because two different numbers with the same mathematical value, but different exponents, will compare as equal.

  In this method, negative zero and positive zero are considered equal.

  If this object or the other object is a quiet NaN or signaling NaN, this method will not trigger an error.
 Instead, NaN will compare greater than any other number, including infinity.
 Two different NaN values will be considered equal.

   <b>Parameters:</b>

  * <i>other</i>: An arbitrary-precision decimal number.